Discovering Hummingbirds After Dark: (Where they sleep)

 Therefore, the general rule of thumb is that hummingbirds perch and torpor at night and do not sleep in a nest unless it is a hatchling, a fledgling-to-be, or a mother caring for her babies.

 Hummingbirds have an amazing memory.
-They can remember every flower and when they last visited it for the entire duration of migration which can cover up to 3,000 miles.
+They can remember every flower they last visited as well as their previous roosting locations during migration, which can cover up to 3,000 miles.

 Their nighttime perching choice will be affected by their memory, weather, food availability, and environmental conditions.